Pierce City, Missouri

 Pierce City, formerly Peirce City, is a city in southwest Lawrence and northwest Barry counties, in southwest Missouri, United States.
-The population was 1,292 at the 2010 census.
-In 2010, the town annexed property along Route 97 into Barry County to a point just north of U.S. Route 60.
-It was estimated to be 1,309 by the City of Pierce City as of July 1, 2019.
+The population was 1,251 at the 2020 census.
+According to the 2024 census population estimate, the town is home to an estimated 1,272 individuals.

 History

 There was once a small village called St. Martha about two and a half miles west of Pierce City.
 It was surveyed for William Robert Wild on Section 30, Pierce Township, May 9, 1870.
 Wild committed suicide there on June 8, 1870.
 Nothing remains of the village.

 Founding and spelling

 Pierce City was laid out in 1870 as a stop on the Atlantic and Pacific Railroad.
-It was originally spelled Peirce City, named for Andrew Peirce, Jr. of Boston, president of the St. Louis–San Francisco Railway.
+It was originally spelled Peirce City, named for Andrew Peirce Jr. of Boston, president of the St. Louis–San Francisco Railway.
 The Pierce spelling was used erroneously by the United States Postal Service and adopted officially in the 1930s.
 A 1982 attempt to revert to Peirce was rejected by the United States Census Bureau.